MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/adventure_works_install.md

 > The Adventure Works theme and the new modules are available as of the Dynamics 365 Commerce version 10.0.20 release.
 THis theme is available via Marketplace (Appsource).

 ## Prerequisites
 Before installing Adventure works theme, its required to have a Dynamics 365 Commerce environment installed.
 This includes RCSU, SDK and Module Library.
 Adventure works is supported on a minimum of 10.0.20 version of RCSU, SDK and Module Library.
-Refer to [Module Library and SDK updates](sdk-updates.md) for installation instructions.
+Refer to [Module Library and SDK updates](sdk-updates.md) for installing SDK and Module Library.

 ## Installation steps